liangtianumich/ART_data_analyzer/readme.txt

 Acknowledgement:

 The author acknowledge many valuable discussions with Prof Mousseau and the financial support of U.S. DOE grant DOE: DE-SC0016164
+The author acknowledge the feedback and suggestions from early stage users, e.g.Keshab Bashyal.

 Application and impact:
 1) Calculate the activation energy barrier distribution for kinetics studies for a wide range of materials,